luca-giunti/CTAO-CTAC_Meeting_Bologna_2022/README.md

 ### Spectral analysis of PKS 2155-304:
 Specify contents TBD
 ### 3D analysis of MSH 15-52
-Shows a full 3D analysis from A to Z for an extended source.
+A full 3D analysis from A to Z for an extended source.